-Provision Code Description Company's Compliance or Explanation (q) the CEO and other key management personnel who An external audit was performed by the independent auditors and control gaps in financial controls were highlighted to the ARC and key management personnel were properly addressed. adequacy and effectiveness of the Company's rick The Board has obtained assurance from the CEO and CFO in respect of FY2021 that: management and internal control systems. (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (b) the Company's risk management and internal control systems are adequate and effective.
+Provision Code Description Company's Compliance or Explanation (b) the CEO managemen the CEO and other key management personnel who An external audit was performed by the independent auditors and control gaps in financial controls were highlighted to the ARC and key management personnel were properly addressed. are responsi adequacy a are responsible, regaraing the adequacy and effectiveness The Board has obtained assurance from the CEO and CFO in respect of FY2021 that: or the Com management control systems. or the Company's risk management and internal control systems. (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (b) the Company's risk management and internal control systems are adequate and effective.
 The Board has relied on the independent auditors' report as set out in this Annual Report as assurance that the financial records have been properly maintained and the financial statements give true and fair view of the Company's operations and finances.
 The Board has additionally relied on yearly review done by internal auditors' reports to ensure that the Group's risk management and internal control systems are effective and adequate.
-Audit Committee nmitte اله Principle 10 0: The Board has an Audit Committee wh Principle 10: The Board has an Audit Committee which discharges its duties objectively.
-10.1 The c The duties of the AC include: The Directors recognise the importance of corporate governance and the offering of high standards of accountability to the shareholders.
-The ARC meets periodically to perform the following (a) reviewing the significant financial reporting issues and functions, amongst others: judgements so as to ensure the integrity of the financial (a) assist the Board in the discharge of its responsibilities on financial reporting matters; statements of the company (b) review, with the internal and external auditors, the audit plans, scope of work, their and any announcements relating to the Company's financial performance: evaluation of the system of internal accounting controls, their management letter and the management's response, and results of the audits compiled by the internal and external anditors; review the interin and annual financial statements and results announcements before submission to the Board for approval, focusing in particular, on changes in accounting (Q) reviewing at least annually the adequacy and effectiveness policies and practices, major risk areas, significant adjustments resulting from the audit, the going concern statement, compliance with financial reporting standards as well as of the Company's internal controls and risk management compliance with the Catalist Rules and any other statutory/regulatory requirements; systems; (c) review the effectiveness and adequacy of the internal controls, including financial, operational, compliance and informational technology controls, and risk management (C) reviewing the assurance from systems and ensure coordination between the internal and external auditors, and the management reviewing the assistance given by the management to the auditors, and financial records and financial statements; discuss problems and concerns, if any, arising from the interim and final audits, and any matters which the auditors may wish to discuss (in the absence of the management where necessary);
+Audit Committee mittee Principle 1( Principle 10: The Board has an Audit Committee wl Audit Committee wh hich discharges its duties objectively.
+10.1 The duties of the AC include: C include: The Directors recognise the importance of corporate governance and the offering of high standards of accountability to the shareholders.
+The ARC meets periodically to perform the following (a) reviewing financial rep reviewing the significant financial reporting issues and functions, amongst others: judgements the integrity judgements so as to ensure the integrity of the financial (a) assist the Board in the discharge of its responsibilities on financial reporting matters; statements and any statements of the company (b) review, with the internal and external auditors, the audit plans, scope of work, their evaluation of the system of internal accounting controls their management latter and the lg to relating to the Company's management's response, and results of the audits compiled by the internal and external financial performance; formance; auditors; review the interim and annual financial statements and results announcements before submission to the Board for approval, focusing in particular, on changes in accounting (b) reviewing at reviewing at least annually the policies and practices, major risk areas, significant adjustments resulting from the audit, the moing concern statement compliance with financial reporting standards as well as of the Cor of the Company's internal compliance with the Catalist Rules and any other statutory/regulatory requirements; controls and systems; controls and risk management systems; (c) review the effectiveness and adequacy of the internal controls, including financial, operational, (c) reviewing th the CEO and financial rec reviewing the assurance from the CEO and the CFO on the financial records and financial systems and ensure coordination between the internal and external auditors, and the management, reviewing the assistance given by the management to the auditors, and discuss problems and concerns.
+If any, arising from the interim and final audits, and any statements; matters which the auditors may wish to discuss (in the absence of the management where necessary);